Judging by the title, we all know why you’re here. You recently got your brand-new pair of AirPods; you brought them home with high hopes and dreams.

 For those of you who have a wireless charging case, you will most likely find this light on the front side of the case.

-For the newer version i.e., the AirPods Pro, the procedure is slightly different.
-Put your charged AirPods in the case the same as before and close the lid.
+For the newer version, i.e., the AirPods Pro, the procedure is slightly different.
+Put your charged AirPods in the case, just as you did before, and close the lid.
 Leave them for about fifteen seconds and open the lid again.

-On your Apple iPhone or any other iOS device, open Settings and click on Bluetooth.
+On your Apple iPhone or any other iOS device, open the Settings app and tap on Bluetooth.
 If the AirPods are connected, locate the circled ‘i’ next to them and tap on ‘Forget This Device’ to unpair them from your device.

-With the lid of the casing still open, press down and hold the button present at the back of the case for about fifteen seconds or until you see the light flashing red.
-This would indicate that your AirPods Pro has been reset.
+With the lid of the casing still open, press and hold the button located at the back of the case for about 15 seconds, or until the light flashes red.
+This would indicate that your AirPods Pro have been reset.

-Read Also : Why Apple’s Air-Pods microphone not working?
+Read Also: Why is Apple’s AirPods microphone not working?
 Causes and Solutions

-From here on, place the AirPods close to your iOS device once again and follow the instruction to reconnect them as usual.
+From here on, place the AirPods close to your iOS device once again and follow the instructions to reconnect them as usual.

 2. Renew Connectivity

-Similar to resetting your AirPods altogether, checking for compatibility while connecting with certain devices is always a good idea, especially if you are working with devices that aren’t iOS or Apple devices such as computers etc.
+Similar to resetting your AirPods altogether, checking for compatibility when connecting with certain devices is always a good idea, especially if you are working with devices that aren’t iOS or Apple devices, such as computers.

-To remedy this, you may want to avoid connecting with such devices altogether, but if it is absolutely necessary, then a good approach is to set up audio compatibility and initialize the Bluetooth settings right from the start.
+To remedy this, you may want to avoid connecting with such devices altogether.
+However, if it is absolutely necessary, a good approach is to set up audio compatibility and initialise the Bluetooth settings right from the start.

-Another connectivity issue that you may face can be a result of interference from some other device in the vicinity.
-If you are at home, then it will be easier to locate the said device and either disconnect it or move away from that area.
+Another connectivity issue you may face can be caused by interference from another device in the vicinity.
+If you are at home, it will be easier to locate the device and either disconnect it or move it away from that area.

 At most, you might end up with some light static in your AirPods, but it is definitely a step up from not having any sound at all, so you have to count your blessings here.